 This next part is only a photo tutorial of the recipe steps.
 If you’re looking for the full recipe measurements and instructions, scroll down to Recipe Details.

 Step 1 – In a large bowl, whip up the cool whip, yogurt, cheesecake pudding mix, and sugar.
-The ingredients should be thoroughly mixed; no clumps of the pudding mix remaining.
+The ingredients should be thoroughly mixed; no clumps of the pudding mix should remain.

 Step 2 – Add your chosen fruit to the bowl and use a spatula to gently fold it into the cheesecake mixture.